AbhiXverse/Solidity-journey/Day 17/Uniswap V1 Protocol.md

 Step-by-Step Working -

 1. Exchange contracts -
     - One exchanges contract per token
-    - create using the uniswap factory contract
+    - create using the Uniswap factory contract
     - stores reserves of ETH and ERC-20 token

 - Liquidity Provision -